tarlety/.vim/README.md

 - Use `,f` as find leading key.
 - Use `,n` as file management leading key.
 - Use `,m` as table mode leading key.
+- Use `,,w` as easy motion leading key.
 - Use `<c-w>` as window control leading key.
 - Use `<c-n>` as multiple selection envoking key.